dart-lang/site-www/src/language/isolates.md

 in production software, like error handling, shutting down ports, and message sequencing.

-The [Robust ports example][] in the next section covers this functionality and discusses some of the issues that can arise without it.
+The [robust ports example][] in the next section covers this functionality and discusses some of the issues that can arise without it.
 {{site.alert.warn}}

+[robust ports example]: #robust-ports-example

 #### Step 1: Define the worker class